Action on homelessness

 Outreach and housing support workers work one-on-one with people experiencing homelessness to find the best option for their unique circumstances.

-The Department of Municipal Affairs and Housing and the Nova Scotia Provincial Housing Agency also provide programs and supports for community housing and affordable housing.
+The Department of Growth and Development and the Nova Scotia Provincial Housing Agency also provide programs and supports for community housing and affordable housing.

 Shelters provide a temporary option for people experiencing homelessness.
-About 500 shelter beds are available throughout the province.
-Since April 2022, government has added 195 shelter beds (some have been temporary beds for winter).
+There are 557 emergency shelter beds throughout the province.

 Shelter villages